 - Erin Hamilton, Director of Education Programs, Compass Center for Women and Families

 - Jenn Scott, Clery Compliance Coordinator, Department of Public Safety

-- Leslie Lerea, Associate Dean, Student Affairs, The Graduate School
+- Leslie Lerea, former Associate Dean, Student Affairs, The Graduate School

 - Manny Hernandez, Graduate and Professional Student Federation representative